NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 Tokens relieve you from needing to update crucial values like the version number in the `.nuspec` as you update the project.
 (You can always replace the tokens with literal values, if desired).

-Note that there are several additional packaging options available when working from a Visual Studio project, as described in the [Creating the package](#creating-the-package) section later on.
+Note that there are several additional packaging options available when working from a Visual Studio project, as described in [Running nuget pack to generate the .nupkg file](#running-nuget-pack-to-generate-the-nupkg-file) later on.

 #### Solution-level packages